 The SEC proxy rules require that, where the solicitation is made on behalf of the company and relates to an annual meeting of stockholders at which directors are to be elected, the proxy statement must be accompanied or preceded by an annual report to securityholders (often referred to simply as the "annual report").
 This annual report must contain, among other things, audited financial statements, MD&A, a brief description of the business, and information regarding each of the company's directors and executive officers.
-Foreign private issuers are not required by U.S. law to provide an annual report to their stockholders, though they may be required to do so under home country law.
-Further, both Nasdaq and the NYSE require that companies listed for trading on those markets distribute to stockholders an annual report containing financial statements.
+Further, both NASDAQ and the NYSE require that companies listed for trading on those markets distribute to stockholders an annual report containing financial statements.